khattakdev/hacktoberfest/README.md

-## Hacktoberfest
+## Github Basics

 This repository is your gate way to open source contribution.
-You can open a Pull request for **Hacktoberfest 2021** by following the instructions.
+You can open a Pull request for by following the instructions.

 ### Fork